csaude/serveraudit/README.md

 ├── relatorio-cis-<host>-<date>.html     # Full OpenSCAP HTML report (customized CIS L1)
 ├── checks-custom-<host>-<date>.txt      # OS simple checks Disk encryption, generic accounts, DB SSL ├── lynis-<host>-<date>.txt              # Lynis quick scan
-└── SHA-256 embedded inside the ZIP      # To chek cif files were tampered during transmission
+└── SHA-256 embedded inside the ZIP      # For checking file integrity
 ```
 Only the three last reports are kept in the same folder where the script is executed.
 Older reports will be automatically deleted by the audit script.